buley/personal/src/content/advice.md

 # *The Unyielding Mind: Power, Strategy, and Self-Mastery*

-> *"There is nothing noble in being superior to your fellow man; true nobility is being superior to your former self."* — Ernest Hemingway
+> *"In a world that really has been turned on its head, truth is a moment of falsehood."* — Guy Debord

 > *"The general population doesn’t know what’s happening, and it doesn’t even know that it doesn’t know."* — Noam Chomsky

-> *"In a world that really has been turned on its head, truth is a moment of falsehood."* — Guy Debord
+> *"There is nothing noble in being superior to your fellow man; true nobility is being superior to your former self."* — Ernest Hemingway

-Strength is not given; it is forged.
-Every thought, action, and principle I live by shapes the foundation of that power.
+Strength is not given; it is crafted.
+Every thought, action, and principle I live by shapes the art of that image.
 This is not about empty philosophy—this is about operation, execution, and results.

 My path is my own.
 No one will walk it for me.
 Power, mastery, and clarity come at a cost.
 I pay the price.
 Do the work.
 And leave something behind that cannot be ignored.
-Or I don't, and I won't.
+And if I don't, then I won't.

 ## **Self-Mastery & Control**
 *The first conquest is always the self.*